 Can you use your will and effort to change your level of consciousness

 ?
 Of course!
 When your level of consciousness changes, your life will also change dramatically.
-For example, when someone at the 100 level, stuck in victim consciousness, anxious about everything, convinced that others keep her from doing as she wants, reaches the 350 level, she dispassionately accepts the ups and downs of life and comes to have a mature sense of responsibility, of true mastery over her life.
+For example, when someone at the 100 level of "Fear," stuck in victim consciousness, anxious about everything, convinced that others keep her from doing as she wants, reaches the 350 level of acceptance, she dispassionately accepts the ups and downs of life and comes to have a mature sense of responsibility, of true mastery over her life.